actiontray/web-actions-api/README.md

 ## Specification

-Specification of `Action API` version `1.0.0-rfc-1`.
+Specification of `Web Actions API` version `1.0.0-rfc-1`.

-Action API can be implemented using `REST API` with the following endpoints:
+Web Actions API can be implemented using `REST API` with the following endpoints:

 `/actionapi`

-Returns Action API version.
+Returns Web Actions API version.

 `/actionapi/items`